Used and loved by millions

 How can I use "safe and sound" in a sentence?

-Use "safe and sound" to describe someone or something that has emerged from a potentially dangerous situation unharmed.
-For example, "The missing hikers returned home "safe and sound" after three days in the wilderness."
+You can use "safe and sound" to describe someone or something that has emerged from a dangerous situation unharmed.
+For example, "The lost hikers returned "safe and sound" after three days in the wilderness".

-Is it redundant to say "perfectly safe and sound"?
+Is it always appropriate to use the phrase "safe and sound"?

-What's the difference between "safe and sound" and "secure"?
+What is the difference between "safe and sound" and simply saying "safe"?

 ChatGPT power + Grammarly precisionChatGPT power + Grammarly precision